 - Use ripe and spotty bananas as they're the sweetest and give the muffins a delicious banana bread flavour.

 I have not yet tried making these muffins with gluten-free flour, but I'm confident a gluten-free flour blend such as Bob's Red Mill would work well here.

 You can substitute soft light brown sugar if that's what you have on hand.

-You can substitute 2 tsp instant coffee dissolved in 30ml warm water, or omit the espresso if you don’t like coffee.
+You can substitute 2 teaspoon instant coffee dissolved in 30ml warm water, or omit the espresso if you don't like coffee.

 Variations on this recipe

 This banana recipe is perfect as is, but feel free to add one of these variations: